 Better yet, rent a catamaran and sip your cocktail there, jellyfish-free and with no effort whatsoever.

-Drive 1 hour to the Huacachina oasis, which is about 75 km (46 miles) east of Paracas.
-Seeing a seemingly random body of water in the middle of the desert is cool to see, but the main draw here is actually the sand.
+Drive 1 hour to the Huacachina desert oasis, which is about 75 km (46 miles) east of Paracas.
+Seeing a seemingly random body of water in the middle of the desert is cool to see, but the main draw here is the sand.

 There’s a small town that has popped up around the oasis with several eating options.
-We have a bit more info on Huacachina in our Guide to Paracas.

 Beware that the road you will be taking looks like you’re driving to someone’s granny’s house, but trust your GPS and persevere.
 You’ll arrive at a stunning yellow mansion, and you’ll know you’re in the right spot.

+Nazca Lines.
 Sure, put a road through it, it’s not like it’s special or anything.

-You’ve probably heard of them: strange big shapes carved into the ground in the Nazca Desert in Peru.
+You’ve probably heard of them: huge, strange shapes carved into the ground in the Nazca Desert in Peru.
 Geoglyphs that look like everything from a hummingbird to an astronaut that are shrouded in mystery.

 Now you, too, can go take a guess as to how and why the Nazca people made these designs.
-Or, read our article about the Nazca Lines and find out some hypotheses.

 Climb up this tower if you want to see for yourselves that you simply cannot see the Nazca Lines unless you’re in the air.